-- The underspend on police officers pay of £2.346m in 2017/18, is due to a number of issues including a higher number of officers leaving the alliance than anticipated, and most of these occurring earlier in the year and at an increased saving rate than budgeted for.
-However, this saving should be considered alongside the increased costs in year of police officer overtime of £1.310m, which has been incurred to maintain capacity.
+• The underspend on police officers pay of £8.452m in 2018/19 is due to a number of issues.
+These include the time taken to recruit the additional officers following the PCCs' decisions to invest in police officer posts when setting the 2018/19 budget, a higher number of officers leaving the alliance than anticipated, and the non-consolidation of the bonus element of the 2017 pay award into the police payscales in 2018.
+However, this saving should be considered alongside the increased costs in year of police officer overtime of £1.886m, which has been incurred to maintain capacity.
 Some additional costs have also been incurred to react to a series of major incidents within the alliance and in other force areas.
-Overtime costs incurred by the alliance for example in supporting national incidents like the Grenfell fire and Salisbury nerve agent attack are recovered and shown within income; - The total underspend on police staff pay of £2.319m has arisen as a result of an overachievement of the target set for vacancies and staff turnover; - PCSO pay has underspent against budget by £0.430m largely as a result of increased turnover during the year, than that budgeted for;
+Overtime costs incurred by the alliance for example in supporting national incidents like the Salisbury nerve agent attack are recovered and shown within income.